Driven to distraction: The Kardashian paradox

 Across the board our collective attention span has decreased as the dominance of social media has increased dramatically.
 Running alongside this is an increased urgency to do more, faster and right now.

-For instance, Scott says perhaps you would feel differently if he paid you to read this.
+For instance, Scott says perhaps you would feel differently if he paid you to read this blog.
 Attention is the new currency and the new economy.

 A few years ago, he reminds us that we might have waited a few hours, or days, for a response to an email.
 Today smartphones make any lapse in response seem inefficient.